webix-hub/docs/data/desktop/export_pdf.md

 - setting **columns** you'd like to see in the export file.
 There are two ways to set the custom columns for export:

 You can provide an associative array (hash) with column ids as keys.
-Their values can be either *boolean* for default paramaters (taken from component configuration) or *object* for custom parameters:
+Their values can be either *boolean* for default parameters (taken from component configuration) or *object* for custom parameters:

 ~~~js
 webix.toPDF($$("table"), {